 Ultimately, this tax provision is designed to protect people from liability for taxes incurred because of evasive or dishonest financial behavior by their spouses, or from divorces where one person fails to pay tax on the income he or she earned and intends to leave the other spouse with the bill.
 An understatement of tax is reporting less tax owed than should have been reported.
 Typical erroneous items include omissions of income, understatements of income, overstatements of deductions and over claims of exemptions and credits.
 The amount must be real and determinable in amount.
-The amount must be attributable to some erroneous item or items on apply.

-the return by the other spouse.
-Innocent oversights and harmless errors do not count.
-Several conditions must be met for the innocentspouse rule to spousal support, past due taxes or student loans.
-To be considered an injured spouse, you must have paid federal income tax or claimed a refundable tax credit, such as the Earned

-Income Credit or Additional The innocent spouse must prove (with appropriate documentation) that the error or fraud was committed by the other spouse.
+The amount must be attributable to some erroneous item or items on the oversights and harmless errors do not count.
+Several conditions must be met for the innocent-spouse rule to apply.
+The innocent spouse must prove (with appropriate documentation) that the error or fraud was committed by the other spouse.
 The innocent spouse must also be able to establish that he or she didn't know about the income or fraudulent activity.
 Finally, the application for relief must be made within two years of when the IRS begins its collection process.